julintcs/student-dashboard/README.md

 # student-dashboard
 Internship (Login only)

-Make sure you have yarn and MongoDB installed.
+Make sure you have yarn installed.
+To install `yarn`, do

+    npm install -g yarn

+The `-g` is to install `yarn` globally.

 First go to the root directory in the command line and type

-`yarn`
+    yarn

 It will install all the packages required (as specified in `package.json`).
 Takes some time.

-Start MongoDB server with the `mongod` command and after it starts, run
+To start using firebase (for development purposes) use

+    firebase serve

+from the root directory of the project

+After firebase is set up, do

+    yarn start

-`yarn start` from the root directory of the project to run the server for development purposes.
+from the root directory of the project to run the server for development purposes.

-Go to `http://localhost:3030/` to view the site.
+Go to `http://localhost:3000/` to view the site.

-Right now, my database in MongoDB is named `test` which has a collection (table) named `users` with fields `username` and `password` (another field `_id` seems to be automatically generated).

-To add more fields the model file in `/models/user.js` file need be modified.
+Sign-in is done via the email id and password.

 I followed a great series of video tutorials by Christopher Buecheler at [this](https://www.youtube.com/playlist?list=PL3Ld4LsLih54o7ElUTM6z8x48_HT0Ukc9) link.
 Maybe this will help you as well.